ashgoren/registration/README.md

 > [!TIP]
 > - Leave `frontend_domain` blank if you don't plan to have a custom domain for your website
-> - If terraform fails, try running again (google api's take some time to start)
+> - If terraform fails, try running again (google APIs take some time to start)

 ```bash
 npm run terraform-stg # deploys staging infrastructure